MontreaI/BMP-WAV-File-Compression-and-Decompression-App/README.md

 1. Generate waveform of WAV file
 2. Display number of samples and maximum sample value of WAV file
 3. Huffman and LZW Compression

+## Instructions
+There are two versions of the application in their appropriately named folders, in each folder are instructions on how to compile the app and produce an executable.